Check engine message on Fiat: what does it mean?

 How to remove the message “Have engine checked” on Fiat?

-The most reliable solution is to use an OBD2 diagnostic tool to read and clear the fault codes after repair.
-Without a tool, some actions like disconnecting the battery or waiting for several driving cycles may sometimes clear the message, but only if the fault was temporary.
+The most reliable solution is to use an OBD2 diagnostic tool to read and then clear the fault codes after repair.
+Without a tool, certain actions like disconnecting the battery or waiting for several driving cycles may sometimes clear the message, but only if the fault was temporary.

 Share this article